9.2 Executive Misconduct and Harassment Accountability

 Key Takeaways

-• Powerful employees do not receive a weaker process; they require stronger governance and independence.
+• Powerful employees do not receive a weaker process; uneven authority demands stronger governance and independence.

-• The best response protects affected employees, preserves confidentiality, and ensures a fair investigation.
+• The best response protects affected employees, preserves confidentiality, prevents retaliation, and ensures a fair investigation.

-• Senior HR should separate fact finding from outcome decisions and involve counsel when exposure is material.
+• Senior HR separates fact-finding from the outcome decision and engages counsel when exposure is material, without hiding behind privilege.

-• Culture repair after misconduct requires leader accountability, communication discipline, and monitoring.
+• Executive misconduct is a culture and governance signal; repair needs leader accountability, communication discipline, and monitoring.

 A senior HR scenario involving misconduct by an executive is never only an employee relations case.
-It is a governance, culture, legal, and reputation problem.
-The organization must show that standards apply to leaders, that employees can report concerns without retaliation, and that decisions are based on a fair process.
+It is a governance, culture, legal, and reputation problem at once.
+The organization must show that standards apply to leaders, that employees can report concerns without retaliation, and that decisions rest on a fair process.
+This maps directly to the BASK Ethical Practice competency, where the advanced-level expectation is to maintain accountability for ethical behavior across the enterprise and to act as the conscience of the organization even when the wrongdoer holds power.

-Do not choose the answer that quietly coaches the executive while asking the complainant to be patient.
-Coaching may be part of a later remedy, but it cannot replace investigation when the facts suggest harassment, discrimination, retaliation, fraud, threats, or abuse of authority.
-Senior HR must protect people and preserve evidence before leaders begin shaping the story.
+Do not choose the option that quietly coaches the executive while asking the complainant to be patient.
+Coaching may belong in a later remedy, but it cannot replace investigation when facts suggest harassment, discrimination, retaliation, fraud, threats, or abuse of authority.
+Anti-retaliation duties under Title VII, the ADA, the ADEA, and similar laws are triggered the moment a protected concern is raised, so senior HR must protect people and preserve evidence before leaders begin shaping the narrative.

 StageSenior HR actionExam reasoning